Install the CLI

 Flags worth knowing

---app <id>— Override the app in.velixir.jsonfor a one-off deploy.--publish-dir <path>— Use a different publish output directory.--no-tail— Exit as soon as the deploy is enqueued instead of waiting for it to go healthy.
+--app <id>- Override the app in.velixir.jsonfor a one-off deploy.--source-dir <path>- Package source from a different directory instead of the current one.--slot <name>- Deploy to a named slot (defaults toproduction).--no-tail- Exit as soon as the deploy is enqueued instead of waiting for it to go healthy.

 What about logs, env vars, rollback?